Connecting Stochastic Optimal Control and Reinforcement Learning: Importance sampling SOC problem

-We usually consider a potential $V$ which has many local minima and that induces a metastable dynamics in the considered model.
-This metastability causes a high variance of the Monte Carlo estimator of the path dependent quantity of interest and hence it becomes unreliable.

-To improve the properties of the estimator we are going to apply an importance sampling strategy.
-The overall idea of such a strategy is to sample a different dynamical system by introducing a bias and later correct this effect in the expectation.
+We usually consider a potential $V$ which has many local minima and which induces metastable dynamics in the model under consideration.
+This metastability leads to a high variance of the Monte Carlo estimator of the path dependent quantity of interest and thus it becomes unreliable.
+To improve the properties of the estimator we will apply an importance sampling strategy.
+The general idea of such a strategy is to sample a different dynamical system by introducing a bias and later correcting this effect in the expectation. \\

-In the considered SDE case we are going to introduce a bias in the drift of the SDE.
+In the considered problem we are going to introduce a bias in the drift term of the SDE.
 This additional drift is known as a control in the SOC literature.
-By construction this control does not influence the stochastic noise.
+By construction it does not influence the stochastic noise.
 The controlled dynamical system is given by

-where $u: \R^d \rightarrow \R^d$ is the control.
-The controlled dynamics can be related with the original dynamics by using the Girsanov formula, which is a change of measure in path space.
-Precisely, we have that the importance sampling quantity of interest is also an unbiased estimator of \eqref{eq: psi}
+where $u: \mathbb{R}^d \rightarrow \mathbb{R}^d$ is the mentioned control, which belongs to the space of time-independent feedback controls $\mathcal{U}$ (see \cite{Hartmann2017} for more technical assumptions on the control).
+The time-independence assumption on the feedback control comes from the fact that the quantity of interest \eqref{eq: psi} is time independent thus the overall problem we are trying to solve is stationary.
+The controlled dynamics can be related to the original dynamics by using the Girsanov formula, which is a change of measure in path space.
+Precisely, we have that the importance sampling quantity of interest is an unbiased estimator of \eqref{eq: psi}

 where $m_{0:T_u}$ is an exponential Martingale given by